import casadi as cs

 J += cost_error + cost_change

 J += S * pow(xt_C - xs_C[-1], 2)Different approaches could be used for the initial command.
-Here we have decided to illustrate the system with an hypothetical known idle state initial flow rate of \(A\), and use R to avoid abrupt changes in the flow command.
-This way we make use of that value here to compute the initial step accordingly.
-Another approach would to use a constraint to enforce the idle state in the first step, for example.
+Here we have decided to illustrate the system with a hypothetical known idle state initial flow rate of \(A\), and use R to avoid abrupt changes in the flow command.
+This way we use this value to compute the initial step accordingly.
+Another approach would be to use a constraint to enforce the idle state in the first step, for example.

-The assembly of the system to be solved made below.
-Here we have chosen to optimize the problem with Ipopt (which can be accessed though interface nlpsol) as a nonlinear problem.
+The optimization problem is assembled below.
+Here we have chosen to optimize the problem with Ipopt (which can be accessed through the interface nlpsol) as a nonlinear problem.
 In some cases you might wish to use a quadratic solver, but it imposes some limitations in problem formulation.
-You should do that when solving as a NLP is too slow for your problem.
-In CasADi’s representation f denotes the cost, x the free variables (the commands here), g the constraints list, and p the parameters, values that were left in symbolic form and we need to provide numerically.
-Here p is the array of set-points and the system initial state.
-Interface nlpsol allows for creating a solver, which may be used many times later.
+You should do that when solving it as an NLP is too slow for your problem.
+In CasADi’s representation, f denotes the cost function, x the decision variables (the control commands in our case), g the constraints, and p the parameters (symbolic variables that must be supplied numerically at runtime).
+Here, p is the array of set-points and the system initial state.
+The nlpsol interface creates a solver object that can be reused for subsequent optimization calls.

 nlp = {